spenceraxani/CosmicWatch_Geant4/gammas/plotting/README.md

 ### oscilloscope.py

-Reads histograms outputted by RTO 6 Series oscilloscope and saves it in a `Histogram` object to then be processed by **fit_plot_Spectra.py**
+Reads histograms outputted by RTO 6 Series oscilloscope and saves it in a `Histogram` object again under the `spectra` folder to be processed by **fit_plot_Spectra.py**

 # Processing

-Once the spectra is contructed we need to do calibrate the energies to their corresponding energy values.
+Once the spectra is constructed we need to calibrate the channels to their corresponding energy values.

 ### fit_plot_Spectra.py

-Use the spectra created by **createSpectra.py** or **oscilloscope.py** to fit gaussians for the specified peaks in **calibration.json**, this will also create an Intensity-vs-cannel (SiPM pulse area) plot.
+Use the spectra created by **createSpectra.py** or **oscilloscope.py** to fit gaussians for the peaks specified in **calibration.json**, this will also create an Intensity-vs-cannel (SiPM pulse area) plot.

 ### calibration.py